-We are thrilled to share Caroline and Pedro’s summertime wedding with you today.
-This wedding, at Troutbeck in New York’s Hudson Valle, was beyond glorious.
+We share one of our favorite summertime weddings with you today.
+With a stunning setting in the Hudson Valley, Troutbeck, was beyond glorious.
+We are looking forward to heading there again at the end of this summer.
 And, we couldn’t have asked for a more idyllic setting and weather.
 Troutbeck made for a lovely weekend getaway for the Manhattan based couple, and friends from all over (the groom and his family are Argentinean).
-Jose Villa is responsible for the lovely imagery.
+And, of course, Jose Villa is responsible for the lovely imagery.

 Here, the bride carries a sweet nosegay of Lily of the Valley.
-And, boutonierres are fashioned from white Scabiosa.
+And, boutonierres of white Scabiosa.

-Everyone loved the wedding welcome bags that Lettered Olive created for us.
-Heavy wax canvas “lunch” bags are perfect for guests wanting to take their goodies poolside or out on a picnic.
-For example, local Saratoga Spring Water, hand iced “trout” cookies, and other snacks and goodies were personalized with custom packaging.
+Everyone loves the wedding welcome bags that Lettered Olive create for us.
+Here, heavy wax canvas “lunch” bags are perfect for guests wanting to take their goodies poolside or out on a picnic.
+For example, local Saratoga Spring Water, hand iced “trout” cookies, and other snacks and goodies are personalized in custom packaging.

-Guests meander the property to the secret garden where the ceremony was held.
-Also, white parasols are provided for guests to shield themselves from the sun.
+Guests meander the property to the secret garden and the ceremony.
+Also, white parasols are perfect for guests to shield themselves from the sun.
 And, ceremony programs by Lettered Olive feature a watercolor illustration of the main Troutbeck house.

 White wildflower blooms line the aisle for a very bridal touch.
-And, oversized galvanized planters are filled with greenery and branches for a natural alter backdrop.
+Also, oversized galvanized planters are filled with greenery and branches for a natural alter backdrop.